LAST UPDATED: 6/28/19

 Closed: Check this box if this status will apply to a policy that is closed.

-Your new status will appear in the designated Sales Status & Category you selected.
+5. Make sure your new status appears in the designated Sales Status & Category you selected.

 Adding Tasks to a New Status